cw-ec/map_series/README.md

 # Map Series

- The purpose of this repository is for development and testing various components of the map series proof of concept (PoC).
-More documentation to be added as development progresses.
+This repository contains all tools associated with the production and manipulation of map series products.
+Further descriptions of each individual tool can be found in the readme file contained in the toolbox directory.

 ### Requirements